sarita-sumbria/JS-Airport-Challenge/README.md

 1) Created a failing feature test in spec/featureSpec.js
  Error: Plane is not defined

- 2)Created a unit test for Plane class in spec/planeSpec.js Same error as feature test
+ 2) Created a unit test for Plane class in spec/planeSpec.js Same error as feature test

+ 3) Created a Plane class in src/plane.js

+ Error: planes can be expected to land at an airport

+ ReferenceError: Airport is not defined
+ TypeError: plane.land is not a function

+ Plane can land at an airport
+ Error: Expected undefined not to be undefined.

+ 4) Added a land method to the Plane class.
+ Still have a failing feature test